VindexProject/ogva-core/doc/build-unix.md

     ET_DYN

 * _Non-executable Stack_: If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, Dash Core should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, Ogva Core should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:
-    `scanelf -e ./dashd`
+    `scanelf -e ./ogvad`

     The output should contain:
 	STK/REL/PTL
 	RW- R-- RW-

     The STK RW- means that the stack is readable and writeable but not executable.

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Dash Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Ogva Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet